amcjen/node-clucene/README.md

 Right now, adding a document with the same docId will *replace* the older document in the index that has the same docId.
 This is intentional, and makes document updating simple.
 In the future, this will probably get refactored into a separate updateDocument() method call instead, and revert addDocument() back to adding only.

-This library begun as a project from Tyler Gillies (http://github.com/tjgillies/node-lucene).
+This library began as a project from Tyler Gillies (http://github.com/tjgillies/node-lucene).
 Mad props to him for getting this library bootstrapped and running!

 HOW IT WORKS: